caryoscelus/heavy-bright-sun-wip/chapters/xxx-sasha-papers-02.md

 The cafe is almost empty, so i got my stuff pretty soon.
 And hey, it's surprisingly tasty, too!

 Hmm, it's a pity i'm not doing an illustrated book.
-Otherwise posting food photo would be very appropriate.
+Otherwise posting food photos would be a very appropriate way to fill some space.

 "But, it's such a bad taste, Sasha!", the teacher returns.